Shivamyadav07/Shivamyadav07/README.md

 <!--  portfolio link/  -->
-### Hey there, I'm  Vaibhav
+### Hey there, I'm  Shivam
 <p align="center">
-  I'm a Mechanical Engineer by education🎓 from RTMNU university Nagpur 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨ I'm deep into Web 🕸️ Development.
+I'm aspiring Full-Stack Web Developer with a specialization in MERN stack passionate learner and always willing to learn and work across technologies and domains 💡.
+I love to explore new technologies and try to use them to solve real-life problems ✨ I'm deep into Web 🕸️ Development.
 </p>
 <img align="right" src="https://raw.githubusercontent.com/mhmzdev/mhmzdev/master/code.gif" width="450" height="280"/>